northox/roundcube-yubikey-plugin/README.md

 The plugin is known to be working in production with Roundcube version 0.9.1, 0.8 and 0.7.

+##Features
+- Support alternative API servers
+- Validation of the token is done via HMAC-SHA1 authentication over HTTPS (with certificate and hostname validation)

 # Requirements
 - Curl PHP module with TLS support.